Fitting into Ugandan Culture as a Visitor and Tourist

 10 – Showing Affection in Public- a Cultural No-No:

-Kissing in public or show other signs of affection even with your spouse is frowned on.
+Kissing in public or showing other signs of affection even with your spouse is frowned on.
 Although Ugandans will write it off because you are a Muzungu and do not know what is acceptable in Ugandan culture.

 Ugandans usually do not show affection in public.
 You will see men holding hands at times.
 However, that is a sign of friendship.